uri3lrex/rest_server_assignment1/docs/README.md

 - [x] Packing
 - [x] Temperature
 - [x] Summary table
-- [x] Work on extra features - 2/5
+- [x] Work on extra features - 4/6
 - [x] Style the appp: through Canva for now to have a vision
-- [ ] Update the sketch architecture in final
+- [x] Update the sketch architecture in final

 ## Week 5 To-Do List
 - [x] Style the appp: setting up the website through the html/css/js wombocombo